Global Accessibility Awareness Day 2022

 GAAD is a great chance to find out for yourself what it’s like to be a print disabled reader.
 You can put together all manner of sessions to focus on this but here are a few ideas:

 - Go mouseless for an hour—unplug your mouse and only use your keyboard (tab/shift tab, arrow keys, enter and spacebar) to navigate and interact with content.

 - Experience reading using assistive technology – try 10 minutes with a screen reader for example

-- You may wish to set up a UX booth in a communal area within your organization.
-This can be a physical booth or just an area where your colleagues can experience accessibility features such as Voice Over.
-See last year’s report from Houghton Mifflin Harcourt who did just this.
+- You may wish to set up a UX session so that your colleagues can experience accessibility features such as Voice Over.

 - Try your hand at writing image descriptions—collect a few images from the content that you publish together with some contextual information.
 See how your colleagues fare in writing alt text!
-For guidance on this see the variety of resources that we have on Rich and Complex Content.
+This could be a fun challenge that would be easy or organise for those of you working from home.

 - GAAD for Geeks!
-If you can it would be very helpful if your technical ebook developers can run a demonstration of what makes an EPUB accessible.
+If your technical ebook developers can run an online demonstration of what makes an EPUB accessible it would be a fantastic resource for you to share with colleagues.
 The benefits of using EPUB 3 are significant for accessibility and a short presentation about this would greatly increase understanding of the technical advantages of building a11y in from the very start of the content creation process.
 See our top tips page for some guidance on this.